San Francisco Department of Public Health: Zuckerberg San Francisco General Hospital

-Zuckerberg San Francisco General Hospital (ZSFG) and Trauma Center (also called "The General") is the sole provider of trauma and psychiatric emergency services for the City and County of San Francisco.
-A comprehensive medical center, ZSFG serves some 100,000 patients per year and provides 20 percent of the city’s inpatient care.
+The Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center (ZFGH) (also called "The General") is the sole provider of trauma and psychiatric emergency services for the City and County of San Francisco.
+A comprehensive medical center, ZSFG serves approximately 100,000 patients per year and provides 20 percent of the city’s inpatient care.
 In 2011, ZSFG became the first hospital in the country to be certified for a Traumatic Brain Injury program.
 As San Francisco’s public hospital, ZSFG is a member of the San Francisco Health Network, an integrated delivery system operated by the Department of Public Health that provides all levels of care to San Franciscans.
-ZSFG’s mission is to provide quality health care and trauma services with compassion and respect to patients that include the City’s most vulnerable.
-ZSFG is also one of the nation’s top academic medical centers, partnering with the University of California, San Francisco School of Medicine for clinical training and research.

-Syringe exchange
+Needle exchange

-In fulfilling the San Francisco Department of Public Health's mission to promote the health of its citizens, it practices a harm reduction model, including needle exchange, which is proven to reduce the spread of viral infections like HIV, hep B and hep C.
+In fulfilling the San Francisco Department of Public Health's mission to promote the health of its citizens, it practices a harm reduction model, including needle exchange, which is proven to reduce the spread of viral infections like HIV, hepatitis B and hepatitis C.

 Since 2013, SFPDH's has made additional efforts to improve needle disposal through its coordination and funding of several collaborative and community-based programs: